World Book Capital: Turin 2006

-Turin was designated World Book Capital, in collaboration with Rome, from 22 April 2006 to 22 April 2007.
+The city of Turin in Italy was designated World Book Capital, in collaboration with Rome, from 22 April 2006 to 22 April 2007.
 The municipality of Rome contributed to the programme all year long.
 The additional WBC theme was: Turin, World Book Capital with Rome: cities to leaf through.
 The city focused its programme on the meaning of the different punctuation signs and was run by Fondazione per il libro, la musica e la cultura of Turin.